georgepaterson/coding-conventions/README.md

 ### Constructors

 A constructor is a function designed to initialise an object with predefined properties using the new operator.
-Constructor functions use Pascalase where the first character is capitalised.
+Constructor functions use Pascal case where the first character is capitalised.

 The example identifier uses the predefined Object constructor.